A topic from the subject of Biochemistry in Chemistry.

 Primary Structure:

-• Determined by genetic code.
+• Determined by the genetic code (DNA sequence).

 Secondary Structure: